Dedicated Medical Support for Eating Disorder Recovery with Dr. Phillip Orme

 -

-The first consultation is a long visit, 30 minutes.
+The first consultation is an extended appointment, 45 minutes.
+Which includes 10-15mniutues with our practice nurse.
 Reception will book this length when you call.
-Follow-ups are typically 15 or 30 minutes depending on what's needed.
+Follow-ups are typically 30 minutes depending on what's needed.

 -